ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 $[?length(@.authors) >= 5]
 ~~~

-Its only argument is an optional value (possibly taken from a singular path as
+Its only argument is an instance of `ValueType` (possibly taken from a
-in the example above).
-The result also is an optional value, an unsigned
+singular path as in the example above).
+The result also is an
-integer.
+instance of `ValueType`: an unsigned integer or `Nothing`.

 * If the argument value is a string, the result is the number of
   Unicode scalar values in the string.